otsaloma/tinyagent/README.md

 command line interface.
 At around 300 lines, the code should be easy to read and extend.
 Two tools are included: web search and web fetch.
-Thus, the agentic capabilities can be easily tested by questions about current or upcoming events, weather etc. Uses gpt-5-mini by default.
+Thus, the agentic capabilities can be easily tested by questions about current or upcoming events, weather etc.

 ## Prerequisites

-You need an OpenAI API key from <https://platform.openai.com/api-keys>.
-Define that API key as environment variable `OPENAI_API_KEY`.

 Install uv required by the Python environment, see
 <https://docs.astral.sh/uv/getting-started/installation/>.
 A virtualenv
-will be created implicitly by the below `uv run` commands.
+will be created implicitly by the below commands.

 Install a Playwright browser required by the web tools.